 Optionally, you may also enable the Live Debug Stream by clicking the button in the top right corner of the workflow stage.
 When live streaming is enabled, you will see workflow runs highlight in real time as they fire.

-Note that, should multiple workflow runs occur per second, some of the runs may not be visualized on the stage.
+Note: Should multiple workflow runs occur per second, some of the runs may not be visualized on the stage.
 Also, if you have unsaved changes in your workflow, live streams will automatically be disabled until the changes are saved.